Mavericks vs. Timberwolves Prediction & Picks - December 14

 - Computer Predicted Total: 227.9

+- Dallas and its opponents have eclipsed the over/under 73.9% of the time this season (17 out of 23).
+That's more often than Minnesota and its opponents have (12 out of 22).

-- The Mavericks have a .765 winning percentage as a moneyline favorite (13-4) this season while the Timberwolves have a .500 winning percentage as a moneyline underdog (3-3).
+- The Timberwolves have an .875 winning percentage as a moneyline favorite (14-2) this season while the Mavericks have a .333 winning percentage as a moneyline underdog (2-4).

 Put your picks to the test and bet on the Mavericks with BetMGM Sportsbook.